ethercat-rs/ethercat/README.md

 # Licensing

-The Etherlab master is licensed under the GPLv2, and provides Linux kernel modules and a userspace library, with an ioctl based interface.
-This crate does not use the userspace library (which is a simple wrapper around the ioctls anyway) but rather communicates with the kernel modules through the raw ioctls.
+The Etherlab master provides Linux kernel modules under GPLv2 with an ioctl based interface, and a userspace library under LGPLv2.1.
+This crate does not use the userspace library (which is mostly a simple wrapper around the ioctls anyway) but rather communicates with the kernel modules through the raw ioctls.

 Therefore, we believe that the crate does not need to be GPLv2-licensed, and are using the dual MIT/Apache-2 license commonly used for Rust crates.